 Hepatocellular carcinoma, the major form of primary liver cancer, is specifically widespread in Southeast Asia involving areas of China.
 Extrahepatic metastases (EHM) of HCC are commonly observed in sites such as the lung, lymph nodes, bone and adrenal gland[9].

 Although primary liver carcinoma metastasis to the eye is rare, intraocular metastasis (IOM) is closely associated with primary liver carcinoma.
 The detection, diagnosis, and management of IOM in the early stages are extremely important for good outcomes.
 IOM is more common in middle-aged patients; the average age of subjects in different series being around 60 years[10].
 The overall prognosis of IOM is poor, with proptosis and diplopia being the most frequent presenting features, per a previous report[10].
 The treatment for IOM aims at reducing the chance of visual impairment and improving the quality of life of patients.
 Radiotherapy is the main choice of treatment, as it can effectively control regional progression of the cancer and preserve vision.
 Metastasis to the choroid of HCC can be treated with focal plaque brachytherapy, with conservation of vision[11].
 It is noteworthy that the clinical significance and underlying laboratorial value of diagnosing IOM has increased in the past few years owing to the expanding role of chemotherapy and radiation in the treatment of metastatic disease[12].
-Because the eye provides a distinct opportunity for the imagery and identification of even micro focus of neoplasm, treatment can be designed without delay and the effect observed immediately.
+Because the eye provides a distinct opportunity for the imagery and identification of even a micro focus of neoplasm, treatment can be designed without delay and the effect observed immediately.

 Imaging plays a crucial role in the diagnosis of primary liver carcinoma.
 The diagnostic criteria for HCC are mainly based on the visualization of neoangiogenesis[13].
 The prompt detection of IOM may significantly influence the choice of treatment for primary liver carcinoma.
 Consequently, there is an urgent need to identify the potential risk factors of IOM in patients with primary liver carcinoma and determine clinically meaningful predictors.

-Therefore, the aim of this retrospective research was to detect the potential risk factors of IOM by investigating a range of clinicopathological parameters and biomarkers in diabetic patients with primary liver carcinoma.
+Therefore, the aim of this retrospective research was to detect the potential risk factors for IOM by investigating a range of clinicopathological parameters and biomarkers in diabetic patients with primary liver carcinoma.

 MATERIALS AND METHODS